MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 #### Description
 You can specify the default behavior of all channels to allow or block Microsoft Edge on domain-joined devices.

-You can override this policy for individual channels by enabling the '[Allow installation](#install-webview)' policy for specific channels.
+You can override this policy for individual channels by enabling the '[Allow installation](#install)' policy for specific channels.

 If you disable this policy, the installation of Microsoft Edge is blocked.
-This only affects the installation of Microsoft Edge software when the '[Allow installation](#install-webview)' policy is set to Not Configured.
+This only affects the installation of Microsoft Edge software when the '[Allow installation](#install)' policy is set to Not Configured.

 This policy doesn't prevent Microsoft Edge Update from running or prevent users from installing Microsoft Edge software using other methods.

-This policy is available only on Windows instances that are joined to a Microsoft® Active Directory® domain.
+This policy is available only on Windows instances that are joined to a Microsoft&reg; Active Directory&reg; domain.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: InstallDefault